ATLas278/tweet-Spark-case-study/README.md

 _________________________
 <br>

 >Bothersome things requiring further exploration:
+>- The number of retweets around 40,000 requires further analysis.
 >- This dataset had re-tweet counts greater than zero, only under the root child: quoted_status.
 This is unexpected and makes inference possible only on this subset of the data.
 >- The Spark dataframe conversion reduced the number of RDD datapoints from 216,912 to 214,936.
 This requires further exploration.